Hike in online bookings offers hope for Thomas Cook

-Thomas Cook (TCG.L), which secured a 200 million pound rescue package from lenders in November, reported an uplift in online bookings by British customers, with internet sales up 19 percent year-on-year in the past four weeks.
+Thomas Cook, which secured a 200 million pound ($319 million) rescue package from lenders in November, reported an uplift in online bookings by British customers, with internet sales up 19 percent year-on-year in the past four weeks.

 "In the last few weeks we have seen an improvement in UK booking trends, helped by our recently launched advertising campaign and upgrades to our thomascook.com website," acting chief executive Sam Weihagen said on Wednesday.